 Item 2 lists a series of screening questions.
-If any questions in Item 2 are checked YES, the questionnaire must be completed.
+Each question listed in Item 2 should be asked and check all that apply.
+If any of the boxes are checked in Item 2, Item 3 will be Yes, and the questionnaire must be completed.
 These screening questions allow us to obtain information about additional or newly formed operating arrangements, and screen for valid farms.
 The screening questions also provide information about the commodities produced on the farm.
+(Note: The web/online and CAPI instrument will still skip screening questions one the first Yes is selected or indicated.)